yetanotherco/aligned_layer/docs/1_introduction/2_use_cases.md

 ***You can also combine both:*** use the Verification Layer for UX and fast exits, then periodically post aggregated checkpoints for L1 finality.

-In the current Hoodi testnet deployment of the Proof Aggregation Service, supported Risc Zero and SP1 zkVM proofs that are submitted to the Proof Verification Layer are aggregated and verified through the Aggregation Service several times per day.
-The mainnet version will allow users to choose either the Verification Layer or Aggregation Service (or both) when submitting proofs.
+The Proof Aggregation Service is a standalone service, independent from the Proof Verification Layer.
+Developers submit their ZK proofs directly to the Aggregation Service, where they are aggregated into a single recursive proof that is then verified on Ethereum.
+By aggregating many proofs into one, the cost of on-chain verification is amortized across the batch.
+Users can choose either the Verification Layer or the Aggregation Service depending on their latency and security requirements.

 ![Comparison between the Proof Verification Layer and Proof Aggregation Service (_August 2025_)](../images/pvl_vs_pas_comp_table.png)